dev-roadmap/quarkus-tutorial/step-01-configure-quarkus/README.md

 # 3. Adding the REST API Endpoint

 The latest step for creating an API is creating the code that will handle the requests.
-Using JAX-RS is easy, just create an class and add the annotations.
+Using JAX-RS is easy, just create a class and add the annotations.

 The most simple example is: